 After the dogs get on board and moved to the live animal compartments, REAR 5 of the aircraft and it has auto temperature control in it.

-- ) Issue of health certificates, health check and quarantine papers by vets
+- ) Issue of veterinarian health and vaccine certificates, health check and quarantine certificates.

 - ) quarantine inspection fee at the airport.

-- ) Crates, harnesses, leashes, collars, water bottles, jackets (for winter only)
+- ) Crates, harnesses, leashes, collars, water bottles, jackets (for winter)

-We take care of all the process involved in transporting our rescue dogs.
+We take care of the check-in process at the airport

 We bring the dog to the airport on the day of travel, if it is early morning flight like to East Coast, JFK, Dulles, Chicago, Dallas and Toronto, we have the quarantine inspection done before the day.
 This means two trips are required for a dog flying to East Coast.
-After the inspection at the Animal Quarantine before the day of departure (for East Coast) or on the day of departure (for West Coast), we move to the cargo terminal where another inspection is done by airline cargo officials with the Live Animal Check List Standards.
-When the green light is given, the cargo issues an airway bill which we have to pay on the day based on the crate size and weight.
-The total cost is determined on the day of shipping when the airway bill is issued on the departure date at the cargo terminal at Seoul/Incheon international airport.
+After the inspection at the Animal Quarantine before the day of departure (for East Coast) or on the day of departure (for West Coast), we move to the departure terminal where we meet the flight volunteer at the passenger check-in counter.
+And for cargo we move the dog to the cargo terminal where another inspection is done by airline cargo officials with the Live Animal Check List Standards.

 We would love to have some photos/videos of your dog landing at your pick up airport.
 For these dog meat trade survivors getting out of Korea itself is a success stories.
 Please share in our group page.
 We would really appreciate it. https://www.facebook.com/groups/263016840787841/